CS Containers Cambridge

 Is It Cheaper to Buy or Hire?

 If you need a container for 12 months or longer, buying almost always works out cheaper.
-A used 20ft container from £950 is yours permanently — no ongoing monthly cost, no return logistics, no worrying about damage.
+A used 20ft Grade A container from £1,250 is yours permanently — no ongoing monthly cost, no return logistics, no worrying about damage.
 You also build an asset you can sell on later.

-Short-term hire — from around £25 per week — makes sense for site storage, events, or seasonal needs where you don't want to commit capital.
+Short-term hire — from £14/week for a 20ft storage container — makes sense for site storage, events, or seasonal needs where you don't want to commit capital.
 Phil offers both.
 See the container hire page for rates.

 How to Get an Accurate Price